Issues to Consider When Talking to Parents

 The right approach.

-The approach to the conversation is similar to that of The Driving Talk—pick the right time, place and person to discuss the topic and do research beforehand.
+Approaching the Talking to Parents About Help conversation is similar to that of The Driving Talk—pick the right time, place and person to discuss the topic and do research beforehand.
 Most importantly, listen to what your parent has to say.
 This is their life!
 If they don’t have cognitive or safety issues, make sure you aren’t telling them what to do.

 Would one of your siblings be a better choice or is your parent more likely to respond if it’s someone outside the family, such as their physician?